 Lasting Powers of Attorney (LPAs) are documents nominating people you trust (attorneys) to make decisions on your behalf if you are unable to do so.
 They are usually put in place for your personal assets but can also be used to make sure your business runs smoothly should you become incapacitated.

-There are three types of LPA to choose from:
+There are three types of Lasting Powers of Attorney to choose from for your business:

 - Health and care decisions (concerning your personal welfare)